olexstet/BSP6ProjectFlaskReactNeo4j/source_codes/README.txt

-This folder contains all the codes wrote for the Bachelor Semester Project S6 & S4.
+This folder contains all the codes written for the Bachelor Semester Project S6 & S4.
 You can find three folders (env, flask-backend and frontend).

 Summary of folders: